huggingface/diffusers/docs/source/en/using-diffusers/textual_inversion_inference.md

 ## Stable Diffusion XL

-Stable Diffusion XL can also use textual inversion vectors for inference.
-In contrast to Stable Diffusion 1 or 2, Stable Diffusion XL has two text encoders.
-Therefore textual inversion embeddings for SDXL tend to also have two embedding vectors - one for each text encoder model.
+Stable Diffusion XL (SDXL) can also use textual inversion vectors for inference.
+In contrast to Stable Diffusion 1 and 2, SDXL has two text encoders so you'll need two textual inversion embeddings - one for each text encoder model.

-In order to use a textual inversion embedding for Stable Diffusion XL, first make sure to download the file and load it as a dict to have a look at the structure.
+Let's download the SDXL textual inversion embeddings and have a closer look at it's structure:

 ```py
 from huggingface_hub import hf_hub_download